ClementMirabel/MFSDA/README.md

 https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files

 Download link for version 1.5

 https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/33381/versions/22/download/zip

-Extract the toolbox in the root directory of the MFSDA app.
+Extract the toolbox in the root directory of the MFSDA app, the directory must be named 'jsonlab-1.5'.